moralesn/anti-american/README.md

 # anti-american
-Author: Norberto R. Morales

-Project Name: Fighting the Good Fight: The Impact of Military Disputes on Anti-Americanism

-Purpose: Study the impact of conflcit on anti-American public opinion.
+Project Name: Militarized Disputes and Anti-American Public Opinion

+Purpose: Programming code for the cleaning, manipulation, and analysis of data.

-Created on:
+Created on: 2/6/15

-Last Modified:
+Last Modified: 2/11/15